matter-labs/zksync-web-era-docs/docs/tools/hardhat/compiling-libraries.md

   defaultNetwork: "zkTestnet",
   networks: {
     zkTestnet: {
-      url: "https://testnet.era.zksync.dev", // URL of the zkSync network RPC
+      url: "https://sepolia.era.zksync.dev", // URL of the zkSync network RPC
-      ethNetwork: "goerli", // Can also be the RPC URL of the Ethereum network (e.g. `https://goerli.infura.io/v3/<API_KEY>`)
+      ethNetwork: "sepolia", // Can also be the RPC URL of the Ethereum network (e.g. `https://sepolia.infura.io/v3/<API_KEY>`)
       zksync: true,
     },
   },